sugi-juku/get-tension/README.md

 # Get Tension

 For people who love Tennis and Badminton.
-You can get racket string tension from sound by hitting your racket face.
+By using this application with your PC, You can get racket string tension from sound by hitting your racket face.
-AI learns sound just finished stringing, and predicts current racket string tension.
+AI that has learned sound just finished stringing predicts current racket string tension.
 It works on Mac, Windows, Linux.
 It is written in Python.